Finca Vigía: The Hemingway family

 Hemingway lived in the house from mid-1939 to 1960, first renting it, and then buying it in December 1940 after he married Martha Gellhorn, his third wife.
 Gellhorn, who had come to Cuba to be with Hemingway, decided that she did not want to live in the small room he rented at the Hotel Ambos Mundos.
 She found the property for which Hemingway paid $12,500.
 The finca at the time consisted of 15 acre with a farmhouse.

 While at Finca Vigía, Hemingway wrote much of For Whom the Bell Tolls, a novel of the Spanish Civil War which he had covered as a journalist with Gellhorn in the late 1930s.
 (He had started the novel while living at the Hotel Ambos Mundos, and some of it was written in Idaho.)
 Hemingway bought the property with some of the first royalties from the book, which was published in 1940.
-After Hemingway and Gellhorn divorced in 1945, Hemingway kept Finca Vigia and lived there during the winters with Mary Welsh Hemingway, his last wife.
+After Hemingway and Gellhorn divorced in 1945, Hemingway kept Finca Vigía and lived there during the winters with Mary Welsh Hemingway, his last wife.